 Plural of story is not data

 Now let me turn to another ‘storytelling school of thought’.
 In education and training, there’s plenty who profess, as if it were a Copernican revelation, that ‘it’s all about storytelling’.
 Don’t give me THAT story.
 We have, since Socrates and Plato, been warned about the dangers of storytelling.
 Its tendency to tell tall tales, romanticise, exaggerate, over-structure into a beginning, middle and a happy end, come to unwarranted conclusions and be used as a form of fictional propaganda.
-Me – when I really want to learn something - I like straight stuff.
+Me – when I really want to learn something - I like it straight.
 I like good research, straight to the point, concise and evidenced writing.
 Stories can get in the way.
 The ‘storytellers’ often peddle tales without substance, evidence or data.
 The plural of story is not data.

 Storytelling s marketing